Diana Ross: 2004–2019: I Love You and subsequent projects

-On August 28, 2008, Ross performed at the opening of the US Open tennis tournament, as part of a tribute to Billie Jean King.
-Ross headlined the 2008 Nobel Peace Prize Concert in Oslo, Norway.

-In October 2009, Ross was the featured performer at the annual Symphonica in Rosso concert series, held at the GelreDome Stadium in Arnhem, Netherlands.
+In June 2007, Ross received the Lifetime Achievement Award at the BET Awards.
+Later that December, she received the Kennedy Center Honors medal.
+In August 2008, Ross performed at the opening of the US Open tennis tournament, as part of a tribute to Billie Jean King.
+Later in October that year, she headlined the 2008 Nobel Peace Prize Concert in Oslo, Norway.
+Ross was the featured performer at the annual Symphonica in Rosso concert series, held at the GelreDome Stadium in Arnhem, Netherlands in October 2009.